 The course celebrates the synthesis between illustration and all the other visual communication subject disciplines, leading to the development of strong student collaborations that again aims to reflect industry practice.

 We support a lively creative community, encouraging the value of peer learning.
-This is supplemented by an integrated workshop program that provides the opportunity to work alongside and be informed by industry experts from a wide range of disciplines.
+This learning is supplemented by an integrated workshop programme that provides the opportunity to work alongside, and be informed by, industry experts from a wide range of disciplines.

 "While on the Illustration Course at Birmingham City University, I was exposed to new ideas, methods and people that have influenced my work and taken me in directions that I had not even considered.
 It has allowed for me a future in illustration, where I see my idols becoming peers.
 I could not be happier."
 Matthew Bailey

 * Please note this course has changed name for 2017/18.
 The KIS data below relates to the previous course title.